Organization / Kitchen Organization

 Pick #2: the adjustable rack turns deep drawers into vertical storage.

-This organizer is the best Tower pick for deep drawers and under-sink cabinets because it changes the storage behavior.
-Pans, lids, bowls, colanders, and cutting boards stop being a stack and become a row.
+This photographed W40 organizer is the best Tower pick for a deep drawer that is at least 15.7 inches wide.
+Its 12 movable dividers let pans, lids, bowls, colanders, and cutting boards stop being a stack and become a row.

-A white Yamazaki Tower countertop three-shelf rack placed beside a stove and holding small storage tins.
+A white Yamazaki Tower over-the-sink kitchen rack placed beside a stove and holding small storage tins.

-Pick #3: the countertop rack makes stove-side dead space useful.
+Pick #3: the over-the-sink rack makes stove-side vertical space useful.

-The countertop 3-shelf rack is the best Tower pick when the dead space beside the stove or behind the sink is real but too narrow for normal shelving.
-It gives jars, small pots, seasonings, or tools a vertical home without swallowing the prep surface.
+The photographed 3257/3258 kitchen rack is the best Tower pick when the unused space beside the stove or above the sink can fit its 22.8-inch width and 6.3-inch depth.
+Adjustable shelves give jars, small pots, seasonings, and tools a vertical home without swallowing the prep surface.

 It is not the right buy for every stove.
-Measure the gap, watch for heat exposure, and avoid placing anything there that will become greasy and forgotten.
-This rack works when it holds a tight set of frequently used items.
+Measure the gap, watch for heat exposure, and verify US seller availability because this photographed model is from Yamazaki's Japanese catalog.
+It works best when it holds a tight set of frequently used items.

 Magnetic storage is useful only on the right surface